I know there are Brussels sprouts sceptics out there, but I think I have a recipe to change your mind!

-One of my favorite Brussels sprouts preparations is this one I found a couple of years ago at Epicurious.
+One of my favorite Brussels sprouts preparations is this one I found a couple of years ago on Epicurious.
 Last night, I decided to take it to new heights with some crispy bacon and seared scallops.

 Good food to satisfy the soul on a winter storm night.